|Covenant||Scripture Passage||Participants and Provision|

 Covenants With Israel-Up Close and Personalby Jews for Jesus August 01 2005

-We ask hard questions about the issues facing our Jewish people today.
+We ask hard questions about faith and the issues facing our Jewish people today.
 Sign up for our monthly updates and special announcements.

 Please check your email account for a signup confirmation email.
 You must click the link in this email to confirm your signup.

 You should receive the confirmation email within the next hour, and you might find it in your spam/junk folder if it doesn’t appear in your inbox.

 If you don’t receive this confirmation email today, please email [email protected].